julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 volume on Azure is a good place to store data.
 Check with Azure about the assurances Azure makes about the reliability of storing your data there for the long term.
-For the LDM this should not be too much of a problem, but for RAMADDA you may wish to be careful.
+For the LDM this should not be too much of a problem, but for RAMADDA you may wish to be careful as there is the potential to lose user data.

 ## Check Free Disk Space<a id="orgheadline28"></a>